CHuiV123/GuruAssist/README.md

 ### Prerequisites

 - Python 3.8+
 - A Google AI API Key.
-You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+You can get a paid api key from [OpenAI API Platform](https://platform.openai.com/).

 ### Installation